hhas/nodeautomation/doc/07-application-objects.md

-### Terminology options
+### Static terminology

-[TBC: not yet implemented]

-The `terminology` option accepts one of the following three keywords that determine how an application's terminology should be retrieved':

-    * `k.auto` -- terminology is automatically retrieved from application in AETE format; this is the default
-    * `k.none` -- terminology is not retrieved from the application; only built-in core terms (`run`, `open`, `quit`, etc.) are available
-    * `k.sdef` -- terminology is automatically retrieved from application in SDEF format

-Some applications have buggy "get dynamic terminology" (`ascrgdte`) handlers which prevent the `k.auto` option retrieving the correct terminology.
-The `k.sdef` option can be used to work around this bug by retrieving the terminology in SDEF format instead, for example:

-    app('Finder', {terminology: k.sdef}).home()

-When using this option, be aware that some terminology may still be missing due to bugs in OS X's automatic AETE-to-SDEF conversion.
+[TBC]

+By default, an application object automatically retrieves and parses an application's SDEF terminology data the first time that object is used to construct a specifier or command.

-If an application's own terminology is too defective or unretrievable to be used as-is, the `terminology` option can also accept a static terminology glue.
+If an application's own SDEF is too defective or unretrievable to be used as-is, the `terminology` option can be used to supply correct terminology definitions instead.
 This is a JavaScript object containing five properties - `types`, `enumerators`, `properties`, `elements`, and `commands` - that contain the raw name-code mappings for the application's terminology.

+To export an application's SDEF to a raw terminology object or, if `outputPath` is given, a JSON-encoded file:

+    exportRawTerminology(applicationPath [, outputPath])

+For example, to export an app's faulty terminology to a JSON file, where it can be manually corrected:

+	exportRawTerminology('/Applications/ProblemApp.app', 'Users/jsmith/ProblemApp.json');

+To import the corrected terminology file into a new application object:

+	app('ProblemApp.app', {terminology: '/Users/jsmith/ProblemApp.json'})

+Raw terminology files are also helpful when working apps that have extremely large SDEFs (e.g. Adobe InDesign).
+XML bloat, plus the overhead of crossing the JS-ObjC bridge to parse it, can result in very slow startup times when retrieving terminology directly at runtime.
+Exporting the app's terminology to JSON file and reimporting it into scripts that target that app avoids the expensive SDEF parsing step when running those scripts.